Brass wind instruments consist essentially of a tube whose diameter is variable over its length (Illustration below).

 Example of pressure distribution in the test instrument for the 6th natural tone: e''.

-Latest studies have shown that a clear seperation between two legato notes of a slur occur when the valve in use lies with in a pressure antinode of the frequency in question.
+Latest studies have shown that a clear seperation between two legato notes of a slur occur when the valve in use is positioned at a pressure antinode of the frequency of the starting note.

 Impedance during the slur c''-Bb' (Valve at antinode)

-The player "wanders" from left foreground to right rear.
-After the first third of the slur a steep impedance trough occurs, which is heard by the listener as a "tone separation" caused by a very short noise.
+By changing the tension of the lips from the starting frequency to the target frequency, they "move" from left foreground to right rear.
+After the first third of the slur a steep impedance trough occurs, which is heard by the listener as a "tone separation" caused by a very short noise band.

-Same as the previous illustration, but the valve is positioned at the node.
+Same as the previous illustration, but the valve is positioned at a node of the standing wave of the starting frequency.

-A high impedance like a mountain ridge allows for a smoother slur between two tones.
+A high impedance like a mountain ridge allows a smoother, glissando-like slur between the two notes.

 The following three illustrations show how the positions of the valves influence the acoustical structure of a slur.
 Slur of c''-Bb'' on a b flat trumpet with rotary valves.